prakhar1989/JSJS/report/report.md

 All these components are implemented purely in OCaml.
 The entry point to the JSJS compiler is `driver.ml`, which reads input from a file and invokes the above components in order.
 The scanner (`scanner.mll`) tokenizes the input, and the parser (`parser.mly`) checks for it syntax errors.
 If there are no syntax errors, the parser emits an Abstract Syntax Tree (AST) structure, using types defined in `ast.mli`.
 The AST is then type inferred and semantically checked in `typecheck.ml`.
 If there are no semantic errors in the program, the inferred AST is passed to code generation (`codegen.ml`), which converts it to Javascript code expression by expression.

+Once the Javascript code is generated in `out.js`, it can be run in the terminal using `node out.js` or in the browser as well.

 ### Scanner:
 The scanner takes the raw program file as input, and outputs the tokens present in the program.
 These include variable identifiers, keywords operators, literals and important symbols.
 It also removes any additional white spaces and ignores user comments.
 The scanner gives an error if any unrecognized symbols or incorrect patterns are used in the program.